1st Ayrshire and Galloway Artillery Volunteers: 79th (Lowland) Field Regiment

 79th Field Regiment mobilised in 52nd (Lowland) Infantry Division.
 Apart from a period in June 1940 when the rest of the division was briefly deployed to France, the regiment served with the 52nd (L) Division throughout the war.
 One of the lessons learned from the Battle of France was that the two-battery organisation did not work: field regiments were intended to support an infantry brigade of three battalions.
 As a result, they were reorganised into three 8-gun batteries.
-On 6 July 79th (L) Fd Rgt reorganised as A, B and C Btys, but by March 1941 these had been numbered as 313, 314 and 457 Fd Btys.
+On 6 July, 79th (L) Fd Rgt reorganised as A, B and C Btys, but by March 1941 these had been numbered as 313, 314 and 457 Fd Btys.

 The regiment served with 52nd (L) Division in the campaign in North West Europe from October 1944 to VE Day.
 It was placed in suspended animation on 10 May 1946 in British Army of the Rhine (BAOR).

 130th (Lowland) Field Regiment

 130th Field Regiment mobilised in 15th (Scottish) Infantry Division (the duplicate of 52nd (Lowland)) and served with it through the early years of war.
 The regiment formed its third battery, 494 Fd Bty, by March 1941.
 It was authorised to use its parent's 'Lowland' subtitle on 17 February 1942.
 It left the 15th (S) Division on 4 January 1942 and sailed to India, where it joined first 14th Indian Infantry Division and later 36th Indian Division, with which it served in the Burma Campaign.
-36th Indian Division became 36th British Division in September 1944 and continued fighting in Burma.Farndale, Far East, Annex K.
+36th Indian Division became 36th British Division in September 1944 and continued fighting in Burma.

 130th (Lowland) Fd Rgt passed into suspended animation on 30 September 1946.

 Postwar

 When the TA was reconstituted on 1 January 1947, the 79th reformed at Ayr as 279 (Lowland) Field Rgt, while 130th reformed at Troon (later returning to Kilmarnock) as 330 (Lowland) Medium Rgt.
-Both were in 85 (Field) Army Group Royal Artillery.Farndale, Years of Defeat, Annex M.Litchfield, Appendix 5.266–288 Rgts RA at British Army 1945 on.
+Both were in 85 (Field) Army Group Royal Artillery.

 The Lowland regiments were reorganised on 1 July 1950 when 279 (Lowland) Fd Rgt absorbed the Greenock-based 328 (Lowland) Medium Rgt (except one battery) and 330 (Lowland) Medium Rgt converted to the Light Anti-Aircraft (LAA) role.
-At the same time 85 (Fd) AGRA became HQ 52nd (Lowland) Divisional Artillery once more.
-When Anti-Aircraft Command was abolished on 10 March 1955, 279 Fd Rgt and 330 LAA Rgt amalgamated as 279 (Ayrshire) Fd Rgt.Litchfield, pp. 304–5.
+At the same time, 85 (Fd) AGRA became HQ 52nd (Lowland) Divisional Artillery once more.
+When Anti-Aircraft Command was abolished on 10 March 1955, 279 Fd Rgt and 330 LAA Rgt were amalgamated as 279 (Ayrshire) Fd Rgt.

-With the ending of National Service there was a reduction of the TA in 1961, and most of 279 (Ayrshire) Fd Rgt amalgamated with 280 (Lowland – City of Glasgow) Medium Rgt to form 279th (City of Glasgow & Ayrshire) Fd Rgt with the following organisation:
+With the ending of National Service, there was a reduction of the TA in 1961, and most of 279 (Ayrshire) Fd Rgt was amalgamated with 280 (Lowland – City of Glasgow) Medium Rgt to form 279th (City of Glasgow & Ayrshire) Fd Rgt with the following organisation: